 - loss of interest in hobbies, sports, and personal self-care

-Sadag runs a Teen Suicide Prevention School Programme in schools that involves speaking to individual classes about the symptoms of depression, warning signs of suicide and how to get help.
-Schools can also contact their nearest psychologist or psychiatrist, or a unit offered by groups such as Akeso
+Schools can also contact their nearest psychologist or psychiatrist, or a unit offered by groups such as Akeso.

-Parents parents can try a GP as a first stop, or their nearest psychologist or psychiatrist.
-Sadag can also provide direction (011 234 4837)
+Parents can try a GP as a first stop, or their nearest psychologist or psychiatrist.
+Sadag can also provide direction (011 234 4837).